biocore/emp/methods/methods_release2.md

 Two different LC-MS data processing/annotation workflows were used:

 - **Feature-Based Molecular Networking** (FBMN): quantitative and accurate.
-	- The **feature table** will be available at [`emp/data/metabolomics/FBMN/feature_table`](../data/metabolomics/FBMN/feature_table) (not yet released).

-	- The **feature metadata master table** for FBMN is available at [`emp/data/metabolomics/FBMN/FBMN_metabo_feature_metadata.tsv.zip`](../data/metabolomics/FBMN).
+	- The **feature metadata master table** for FBMN is available at [`emp/data/metabolomics/FBMN/FBMN_metabo_feature_metadata.tsv.zip`](../data/metabolomics/).
 This master table summarizes the results of all the annotation tools used and can be mapped to the feature quantification table.
 The sub-folders contain the results of each annotation tool.

+		- The **feature table** will be available at [`emp/data/metabolomics/FBMN/feature_table`](../data/metabolomics/FBMN/feature_table) (not yet released).

 - **Classical Molecular Networking** (CMN): qualitative and sensitive.
 	- The **feature table** will be available at [`emp/data/metabolomics/FBMN/feature_table`](../data/metabolomics/FBMN/feature_table) (not yet released).

-	- The **feature metadata master table** for CMN is available at [`emp/data/metabolomics/CMN/CMN_metabo_feature_metadata.tsv.zip`](../data/metabolomics/CMN).
+	- The **feature metadata master table** for CMN is available at [`emp/data/metabolomics/CMN/CMN_metabo_feature_metadata.tsv.zip`](../data/metabolomics/).
 This master table summarizes the results of all the annotation tools used and can be mapped to the GNPS bucket table.
 The sub-folders contain the results of each annotation tool.

 A discussion on how to use these results files is available at [`emp/data/metabolomics/`](../data/metabolomics).